kchibs/my_first_repo/markdown_file.md

-I'm going to delete this sentence.
+This is my new sentence.